Must try food and drinks in Istria

 The wine’s bold character reflects the rugged landscape of Istria, making it a perfect representation of the region’s winemaking tradition.

-Istarska Supa (Istrian Soup)
+Istarska supa (Istrian soup)

 Istarska supa is a unique culinary experience deeply rooted in Istrian tradition.
 This warm, wine-based beverage is unlike anything you'll find elsewhere.
 Traditionally prepared with Teran, a robust red wine native to the region, and seasoned with sugar, black pepper, and olive oil.
 Istarska supa also includes toasted bread soaked in the wine.
 It is then gently warmed in a special clay jug, called a "bukaleta," which adds to the ritualistic nature of its preparation and serving.